SOwOphie/wsedit/README.md

 8. Check whether `$HOME/.local/bin` is already part of your `$PATH` variable: if the command `echo "$HOME" | grep "$HOME/.local/bin"` has no output, add the line `PATH="${PATH}:${HOME}/.local/bin"` to the file `~/.bashrc`.
-This file will be executed everytime you open a shell, so you either need to re-open the terminal or run `source ~/.bashrc` to re-run it manually.
+This file will be executed every time you open a shell, so you either need to re-open the terminal or run `source ~/.bashrc` to re-run it manually.
 9. To get syntax highlighting, first create the folder `~/.config/wsedit` by running `mkdir -p ~/.config/wsedit`.
 Then take a look at the repository's